 Asbestos sheets can weigh around 35 to 50 kilograms per sheet.
 Their weight alone could lead to muscle strain and joint injury.

 Taking the DIY route is risky and it’s best to consult a professional.
 A licensed and reputable removalist can help you dispose of deteriorating asbestos.
-Visit Asbestos Removals Australia for advice and consultation if you live or work in a place you think may have asbestos.
+Visit Asbestos Removals Australia for advice and consultation if you live or work in a place you think may have asbestos; We are located near Toowoomba and the Sunshine Coast.